sdibella/nextCX/README.md

 ## Netlify Deployment

-This site is configured for deployment on Netlify with specific settings to avoid the `sass-embedded` installation error.
+This site is configured for deployment on Netlify with specific settings to avoid the `sass-embedded` installation error and handle bundler version issues.

 ### Key Deployment Files